lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 This allows the software to keep the last valid sideload keys while preventing the system from further advancing the valid key.

 When advance and generate calls are invoked from this state, the outputs and keys are indiscriminately updated with randomly computed values.
+Key manager enters disabled state based on direct invocation by software:
+* Advance from `OwnerRootKey`
+* Disable operation

 ### Invalid
-`Invalid` state is entered whenever key manager is disabled through the [life cycle connection](#life-cycle-connection).
+`Invalid` state is entered whenever key manager is disabled through the [life cycle connection](#life-cycle-connection) or when an operation encounters a [fault](#faults-and-operational-faults) .
 Upon `Invalid` entry, both the working state and the sideload keys are wiped with entropy directly.
-Note, this is different from `Disabled` state entry, which updates with KMAC outputs.
+Note, this is different from `Disabled` state entry, which updates internal key with KMAC outputs but leaves sideload and software keys intact.

+#### Invalid Entry Wiping
+Since the life cycle controller can disable the key manager at any time, the key manager attempts to gracefully handle the wiping process.
+When the disable is seen, the key manager immediately begins wiping all keys (internal key, hardware sideload key, software key) with entropy.
+However, if an operation was already ongoing, the key manager waits for the transaction to complete gracefully before transitioning to invalid state.

+While waiting for the transaction to complete, the key manager continuously wipes all keys with entropy.

+### Invalid and Disabled State

+Note that `Invalid` and `Disabled` states are functionally equivalent.
+The main difference between the two is "how" the state was reached.

+`Disabled` state is reached through intentional software commands.
+While `Invalid` state is reached through life cycle disable or operational faults.

+This also means that only `Invalid` is a terminal state.
+If after entering `Disabled` life cycle is disabled or a fault is encountered, the same [invalid entry procedure](#Invalid) is followed to bring the system to a terminal `Invalid` state.

+If ever multiple conditions collide (a fault is detected at the same time software issues disable command), the `Invalid` entry path always takes precedence.

 ## Life Cycle Connection
 The function of the key manager is directly tied to the life cycle controller.